percona/community/content/blog/2021-11-08-the-errant-gtid.md

 PURGE BINARY LOGS TO 'binlog.00000x';
 ```

-Thats it.
-You have fixed and cleaned up the mess you made.
+<p>Thats it.
+You have fixed the errant transaction.
 This was a rather simple example of an errant GTID.
 I will be doing part 2 that will look at more complexed examples.

+If you want to validate your data is consistent between the primary and replica.
+You could use a tool like [pt-table-checksum](https://percona.community/blog/2021/07/22/lets-be-insync/), or any other method you prefer. </p>